-Routine cleaning and disinfecting — yes, these are two distinctly separate steps — are important ways you can reduce the risk of exposure to COVID-19 for you and your family.
+Routine cleaning and disinfecting — yes, these are two distinctly separate steps — are important ways you can reduce your family’s risk of catching viruses like COVID-19 and the flu.
 When it comes to cleaning and disinfecting your home, here’s your step-by-step guide.

 Step 1: Determine your high-touch surfaces.